vishalnandagopal/creddit/README.md

 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

+### To add

+More guidance on MPV, and alternatives if it isn't installed

 (Copyright (c) 2024 Vishal N)